-Caleb Zelic is a true outsider.
-Is this something you identify with yourself?
+Caleb Zelic is often described as a true outsider.
+Do you agree with that description?

 How do you go about building a series while ensuring that each title can also be read as a standalone novel?

-It’s a bit like designing a building.
+I think of it a little like designing a building.
 Each book in the series is a self-contained room.
-You can walk straight in and explore just that space, or start at the front door and explore the entire building.
+You can walk straight in and enjoy just that space, or start at the front door and explore the entire building.
 My job is to make all of it architecturally cohesive but still interesting, whether it’s for a first time visitor, or an old acquaintance.

 To keep the story flowing I give readers the information they need by threading it through the first few chapters.
 The tricky part is to do it in a way that’s meaningful.
 I often pin a memory to an object or place.
 I might link Caleb’s past marital woes to the kind of tea his wife drinks, or show his childhood closeness with his brother by describing a game of dare they used to play in a neighbour’s garden.

 I did make things a little hard for myself, because I wanted to avoid the cliche of an investigator who lurches from case to case, book to book, incapable of change, so Caleb’s evolved a lot over the series.
-I’m always rapt when readers message to say that they jumped in at book 2 or 3 and understood him immediately.
+I’m always rapt when readers tell me that they jumped in at book 2 or 3 and understood him immediately.

 THOSE WHO PERISH Book launch Q & A